StephanMoeller/zigmkay/README.md

 - Only dependencies is zig, which must be downloaded first, and microzig which will be auto-fetched when compiling (i think that is the time this happens)

 # When not to choose zigmkay
-- zigmkay is not planned to be wireless ever.
+- wireless: zigmkay is not planned to be wireless ever.
-- zigmkay will only support the mcu types that microzig supports.
+- mcu: zigmkay will only support the mcu types that microzig supports.
-- zigmkay does not currently support tap dances - only tap/hold is supported as I don't need tap dances myself.
+- tap: dances: zigmkay does not currently support tap dances - only tap/hold is supported as I don't need tap dances myself.
-- zigmkay does not have rgb support - however, it could be rather fun to explore good ways this could be supported so this might be a thing in the future - but no promisses
+- rgb: zigmkay does not have rgb support - however, it could be rather fun to explore good ways this could be supported so this might be a thing in the future - but no promisses